Berlime/vite/introduction/glossaries.md

 ### Collections

-Collections is a set of content details about a particular collection.
-For example, if your site have a `blog`, then, the `blog` is the collection of your articles.
+Collections is a set of content details about a particular item.
+For example, a `blog` is the collection of your `articles`.
 (A collection of your articles.)

 Another example, if your site displays completed projects.
-You may want to have a collection for `Projects`.
+You may want to have a collection for `Completed Works` that display every single `project` you have fulfilled.

-Collections enables us to handle content in a much more structured way.
-It is also capable of handling thousands of items (e.g. articles).
+Collections enables us to manage, organise & handle thousands of `items` (e.g. articles, projects) content in a much more structured way.

 ## D